vim-vdebug/vdebug/README.md

 # Vdebug

 Vdebug is a new, fast, powerful debugger client for Vim.
-It's multi-language, and has been tested with PHP, Python, Ruby and Perl.
+It's multi-language, and has been tested with PHP, Python, Ruby, Perl and NodeJS.
 It interfaces with **any** debugger that faithfully uses the DBGP protocol, such as Xdebug for PHP.

 It builds on the experience gained through the legacy of the Xdebug Vim script originally created by Seung Woo Shin and extended by so many others, but it's a